neshtea/rombach/README.md

 As every implementation of any typeclass is just data, you are always free the bind it to another name (there is absolutely no magic here, just data and functions).

+For types that are not built in the Clojure language (at this point `rombach` provides `rombach.data.either` and `rombach.data.maybe`), the convention is that typeclass implementations are done in the same namespace as the data structure and have the same name as the typeclass they are implementing.
+This means that, for example, the functor instance for maybe is found at `rombach.data.maybe/functor`, same for applicative (`rombach.data.maybe/applicative`).

 ### Semi-Group

 Values that implement semi-group can be concatenated.